What Habits Worsen ADHD?

 The Hidden Cost of Clutter

-A messy or overstimulating environment can overwhelm the ADHD brain, which thrives on structure and predictability.
-Cluttered spaces act as constant visual distractions, contributing to decision fatigue and mental stress.
+A messy or overstimulating environment can overwhelm the ADHD brain.
+Cluttered spaces act as constant visual distractions and contribute to decision fatigue (mental exhaustion from making too many choices).

 Creating an ADHD-Friendly Workspace